Skip to content

 1. If you want to change the phone number formatting in the output, see the locale_catalog field's phone_number_format key.

-2. The available social networks are: LinkedIn, GitHub, GitLab, Instagram, ORCID, Mastodon, StackOverflow, ResearchGate, YouTube, Google Scholar.
+2. The available social networks are: LinkedIn, GitHub, GitLab, Instagram, ORCID, Mastodon, StackOverflow, ResearchGate, YouTube, Google Scholar, Telegram.

 None of the values above are required.
 You can omit any or all of them, and RenderCV will adapt to your input.
 These generic fields are used in the header of the CV.